-Report cards are issued throughout the school year.
-The purpose of the report card is to share the progress, growth and goals for each student.
-A report card is a communication tool to provide feedback to students and parents and to reinforce further learning for students.
-Report cards display growth and progress in all learning areas; Math, Language Arts, Science, Social Studies, PE, Music, Art, Indian Studies and World Language.
-A narrative comment focusing on social and emotional growth and behaviours around the AISC Vision of a Learner attributes is also included.
+Full Academic Report Cards display growth and

+progress in all learning areas: Math, Language Arts, Science, Social Studies, PE, Music, Art, Indian Studies and World Language.
+A narrative comment focusing on social & emotional growth and behaviors around the AISC Vision of a Learner attributes is also included.
+These Report Cards will be sent home at the end of each semester.